 How can workplace exposures affect my health?

 For many possible workplace exposures, studies have not been done to see how they might affect a person’s fertility or pregnancy.
 However, workplace exposures might affect other areas of health, such as: asthma, allergic reactions or cancer.
-For this reason, it is appropriate for all workers to safeguard their health in the workplace, even if they are not pregnant.
-Men should also follow proper safety procedures to protect their health.
+For this reason, it is appropriate for all workers to safeguard their health in the workplace, even if they are not pregnant or cannot become pregnant.

 How can I learn more about chemicals in my workplace?

-The best way to find out what chemicals are in the product(s) you use, or products that are used around you, is to get a copy of the Safety Data Sheets for that product, called SDS for short.
-The workplace is required to make sure that SDS are readily available to workers for all chemicals used at a worksite.
+The best way to find out what chemicals are in the product(s) you use, or products that are used around you, is to get a copy of the Safety Data Sheets for that product.
+Safety Data Sheets are sometimes called SDS for short.
+The workplace is required to make sure that SDS are available and easy to find for all chemicals/products used at a worksite.
 The SDS describe how to properly handle and store chemicals used at your workplace.
 However, most SDS do not provide helpful information about reproductive risks, because the sheets do cannot account for the amount (level, time) of exposure.

 It is helpful to remember that even though a potentially harmful substance or condition may be present at your worksite, it does not mean that you are at risk for exposure.
 In addition, smelling an odor does not mean you have had a significant exposure.
 By following proper safety and handling procedures, exposures will likely be kept below levels that would affect your health or pregnancy.